kk7ds/stacktest/README.rst

-When running in -one or -module mode the testing skips tox / testr entirely and just uses subunit.run (if subunit-trace is available) or testtools.run from the .tox/py27 directory.
-This means we assume you've run ``tox -e py27`` at least once before running this.
+When running in -one or -module mode the testing skips tox / testr entirely and just uses subunit.run (if subunit-trace is available) or testtools.run from the .tox/py27 directory by default.
+This assumes that tox has been run at least once before to generate the venv.

+By default, if test files are structured as ``tests/unit/..`` and ``tests/functional/..``, the ``py27`` and ``functional`` virtualenvs will be used for executing subunit-trace or testtools.
+The fallback is always ``py27`` and additional rules can be defined by setting ``stacktest-venv-pattern``.

 Futures
 =======